 If a student believes that a procedural error in grading was made, the student should first meet with the instructor.
 If the instructor does not agree that a procedural error was made, the student may meet with the Director of Student Success to discuss the grade grievance.
-The Director shall respond to the student no later than thirty days after the student has requested a review.
+The Director shall review the grievance, considering evidence the student provides and information from the instructor, and respond to the student no later than thirty days after the student has requested a review.

-Upon receipt of the Director's response, if the issue is not resolved to the satisfaction of the student, the student has two weeks to request in writing to the Associate Dean of Student Success a higher-level review within the College of Pharmacy.
+Upon receipt of the Director's response, if the issue is not resolved to the satisfaction of the student, the student has two weeks to request in writing to the Associate Dean of Student Success who will appoint a faculty committee to conduct a review and make a final determination within the College.